-Any ratepayer who may, or is likely to, experience difficulty with meeting the standard arrangements should contact the Council's Rates & Revenue Officer on 8366 4554 to discontact the Council arrangements.
+Any ratepayer who may, or is likely to, experience difficulty with meeting the standard arrangements should contact the Council's Rates & Revenue Officer on 8366 4554 to discuss alternative payment arrangements.
 Such enquiries are treated confidentially by the Council.

 Late Payment of Rates